gitsbi/unlib/README.md

 ```

 In engineering, sometimes different quantities that must not be confused are represented by the same physical unit.
 For example, in electrical engineering, when it comes to AC, there is active power, reactive power, and apparent power.
 All three are units of power and can be represented by the physical unit _Watt_.
 Nevertheless, in engineering they must not be confused.
 In order to allow this, quantities also have an optional template parameter `Tag` (which defaults to `void`).
 Quantities of different tags are considered of different type and cannot be assigned to each other.
-(The library provides the three incompatible units `watt` for active power, `var` for reactive power, and `voltampere` for apparent power.)
+(The library provides the three incompatible quantities `watt` for active power, `var` for reactive power, and `voltampere` for apparent power.)

 ## Scales